Departmental Teaching Workload Dashboard Job Aid

 Report Metrics

-Brief explanations are included here.
+Brief explanations are included here of the instructional activity metrics used in this dashboard.
 The Student Curriculum Data Dictionary has more detailed explanations.
-Note that all of the metrics on this dashboard are followed by the term “Share” to indicate that proration has taken place.
+Note that the term “Share” is used in many of these metrics to indicate that proration has taken place for team teaching.

 • The Enrollment Share by credited department is the sum of class enrollments that fall under the credited unit, which in most cases is the unit that pays the instructor for teaching the class (prorated for team-teaching), regardless of where the class is listed.
 See the Wiki for details about team-taught classes.